The pyproject.toml file

 ]

-From now on, only the sdist
+From now on, only the sdist build archive will include the my_other_package package.

-disables the package auto-detection feature meaning you have to
+Using packages disables the package auto-detection feature meaning you have to

 explicitly specify the “default” package.

-For instance, if you have a package named my_package
+For instance, if you have a package named my_package and you want to also include

-, you will need to specify my_package
+another package named extra_package, you will need to specify my_package explicitly:

 packages = [